vigetlabs/blendid/README.md

 ```
 Robust templating with [Nunjucks](https://mozilla.github.io/nunjucks/).
 Nunjucks is nearly identical in syntax to Twig (PHP), and replaces Swig (and Twig-like js templating language), which is no longer maintained.

-A global data file is set up at [src/html/data/global.json](src/html/data/global.json), is read in by the `html` task, and exposes the propertiesto your html templates.
+A global data file is set up at [src/html/data/global.json](src/html/data/global.json), is read in by the `html` task, and exposes the properties to your html templates.
 See [social-icons-font.html](src/html/shared/social-icons-font.html) for example usage.

 #### Fonts
 ```